redis/redis-om-python/README.md

 ## ✓ Validating Data With Your Model

-Redis OM uses [Pydantic](pydantic-url) to validate data based on the type annotations you assign to fields in a model class.
+Redis OM uses [Pydantic][pydantic-url] to validate data based on the type annotations you assign to fields in a model class.

 This validation ensures that fields like `first_name`, which the `Customer` model marked as a `str`, are always strings. **But every Redis OM model is also a Pydantic model**, so you can use Pydantic validators like `EmailStr`, `Pattern`, and many more for complex validations!